Revelstoke roads and weather - BC Local News

 Weather report from Environment Canada for Revelstoke area:

-Today: Sunny.
-Fog patches dissipating this morning.
-High 15.
-UV index 6 or high.
+Today: Cloudy.
+60 percent chance of flurries changing to 60 percent chance of rain showers this morning.
+Risk of freezing rain early this morning.
+Snow level rising to 1900 metres this morning.
+High 9.
+UV index 2 or low.

-Tonight: Clear.
-Increasing cloudiness near midnight then 40 percent chance of showers before morning.
+Tonight: Mainly cloudy.
+30 percent chance of showers early this evening and before morning.
 Low plus 3.

 Revelstoke Mountain Resort report: